 But there does exist a handful of books that I distinctly remember shedding tears during.
 I’ve only read each of them once, but the memories are still vivid.

-2. Old Yeller by Fred Gipson.
 Is there anyone who doesn’t at least know the book or movie?
-I had to read and watch it in 6th grade (I distinctly remember mine had a yellow hard cover, and I got rid of it as fast as I could)).
+I had to read and watch it in 6th grade (I distinctly remember mine had a yellow hard cover, and I got rid of it as fast as I could).
 I’m not a dog person, but I don’t handle death well, especially that of an animal.
 I cried so much that I swore off books about animals.
 A few years later, I did read another, where the animal also died, but I can’t recall which book.

-5. After the End by Clare Mackintosh.
-The first half of this book store me up and made me sob.
+The first half of this book tore me up and made me sob.
 As a toddler mom myself, reading a book about a couple with a terminally ill toddler broke my heart.
 I had to stop reading too many times because it’s impossible to read through tears.
 Not only did this book make me cry, but it made me squeeze my kids a little harder.

 There have been other books that have made my heart hurt, made me teary, but, as far as I can recall, only these have made me outright cry.